velartrill/velartrill.github.io/orig/conspirators.md

 - rei needs to recruit Daisy, who's popped up on the grid in town
 - insert at beginning: Lena taking rei through new equipment

 Always nerve-wracking meeting an operator you haven't touched base with in years.
 You never know what's changed in their life, who they're working for, what their new priorities might be.
-There's a nonzero chance someone you once counted as a friend will shoot you on sight.
+There's a nonzero chance someone you once counted as a bosom-friend will shoot you on sight.

 ...